cybermerqury/etsi-gs-qkd-014-referenceimplementation/README.md

 [GNU Affero General Public License v3.0 only](https://www.gnu.org/licenses/agpl-3.0.txt).
 If you would like to use this product under a different license, kindly contact us on [info@merqury.eu](mailto:info@merqury.eu).

+# Acknowledgements

+This software has been developed in the project EQUO (European QUantum ecOsystems) which is funded by the European Commission in the Digital Europe Programme under the grant agreement No 101091561.